microsoft/FluidFramework/docs/content/docs/recipes/signals.md

   /*...*/
 }
 ```
-Whenever there is any change to a client's mouse position, we'll fire a `mousePositionChanged` event to notify listeners that updated data is available.
+Whenever there is any change to a client's mouse position, a `mousePositionChanged` event is fired to notify listeners that updated data is available.

 ```typescript
 export interface IMouseTrackerEvents extends IEvent {